HIRO-group/HIRO-group.github.io/_posts/wiki/2018-10-18-ROS-kinetic-installation.md

 # Installing ROS kinetic from sources

 Why `ros kinetic`?
-Because it is the same version that has been installed on the [Sawyer robot](http://sdk.rethinkrobotics.com/wiki/Main_Page) we are using in our lab.
+Because it is the same version that is installed on the [Sawyer robot](http://sdk.rethinkrobotics.com/wiki/Main_Page) we use in our lab.

 Why installing from sources?
 It is the way to go if you want to have access to the source files and get a better idea of the middleware.
 Below, there is a set of instructions, heavily inspired by [the official ros wiki](http://wiki.ros.org/kinetic/Installation/Source).